aimms/documentation/webui/understanding-theming.rst

 ^^^^^^^^^^^^^^^^
 The list of table properties is not as long as it might have been.
 Because with this many elements that need to be displayed in several states, there are plenty of small things that could have their own property.

 Instead, the table mostly relies on already available theming for regular, editable and disabled text.
-It only adds a few properties for the color of the 'borders' on the cell while (un)focused, plus a color of text that is intended to make text as legible as possible while editing: :token:`focus-cell-text_while-editing`.
+It only adds a few properties for the color of the 'borders' on the cell while focused/unfocused, plus a color of text that is intended to make text as legible as possible while editing: :token:`focus-cell-text_while-editing`.

 Moreover, there are 4 properties that have the :token:`color_overlayed` prefix and which are applied to either backgrounds or borders.
 All of them share the fact that they are intended to interact with the color beneath them: by default they (very mildly) darken the colors for which they are an overlay.